Snowflake-Labs/sfquickstarts/site/sfguides/src/end-to-end-analytics-with-snowflake-and-power-bi/end-to-end-analytics-with-snowflake-and-power-bi.md

 - Power BI Service will automatically cache results for the rendered report.
 You can override this cache with the "refresh visuals" button in the upper right-hand corner.
 - Snowflake's local [warehouse cache](https://docs.snowflake.com/en/user-guide/performance-query-warehouse-cache) will make subsequent queries that use that same warehouse faster.
 - Snowflake's [global query results cache](https://docs.snowflake.com/en/user-guide/querying-persisted-results) will make subsequent queries that are identical to previously executed queries evaluate in milliseconds without using any warehouse compute (provided that data in Snowflake has not changed).
+- (Optional) [Power BI Automatic Aggregations](https://learn.microsoft.com/en-us/power-bi/enterprise/aggregations-auto) is a Power BI Premium feature that analyzes query patterns and uses machine learning to intelligently build an in-memory cache that will return visual queries faster.
+This feature can easily be set up under Semantic Model settings with a few mouse clicks.

-These various layers of caching + taking advantage of Power BI's user-defined aggregations unlock the ability to perform an analysis of hundreds of millions to billions of records in real time from Power BI.
+These various layers of caching, plus taking advantage of Power BI's aggregations (both [user-defined](https://learn.microsoft.com/en-us/power-bi/transform-model/aggregations-advanced) in the model and [automatic](https://learn.microsoft.com/en-us/power-bi/enterprise/aggregations-auto)), unlock the ability to perform an analysis of hundreds of millions to billions of records in real time from Power BI.
 All without having to wrestle with scheduled refreshes or purchase larger Power BI SKUs to fit into memory.

 **Let's begin interacting with the report:**